 Potential students must apply to the Georgia Film Academy Program via the application process as explained on this site.
-You may click on the orange tab "Apply" above for more information.
+You may click on the blue tab "Apply" above for more information.
 Upon acceptance into the GFA Program, students must complete 18 credit hours in order to attain the GFA Certification.
 All GFA classes are 6 credit hours each.

 Here are descriptions of each course offering:

 The first course teaches students everything they need to understand about the rules of working on a set, such as: Film production, organizational structure, job descriptions and duties in various film craft areas, names uses and protocols related to various pieces of professional on-set film equipment.

 Georgia Film Academy On-Set Experience Internship

 The On-Set Experience Internship course focuses on professional level productions, providing students with on-set interning opportunities along with pre-production craft training and working in the production office.

 Electric and Lighting